TomasHubelbauer/async-await.net/README.md

 ## To-Do

+### Set up a content page instead of using the readme for GitHub Pages

+The default MarkDown rendering on GitHub Pages is not beautiful, it will be better to set up a proper landing page with a plain `h1` tag for maximal aesthetics!

 ### Wait for the async-await.cz redirection to work

 The domain name is newly associated so it is going to take a while for it to be